 About the Fair

-Eligibility Eligibility is based on craftsmanship, originality, creativity, and balance of media.
+Eligibility: Artist selection is juried; eligibility is based on craftsmanship, originality, creativity, and balance of media.
 Participation is open to artists ages 18 and older.
 All work must be the artist’s original design and execution.
 Artists must be present for the duration of the sale; early pull-outs are not allowed and spaces are non-transferable.
-All artists—new and returning—must submit digital images to email@example.com by the application deadline.
+All artists—new and returning—must submit 4-5 digital images to email@example.com by the application deadline.

-Fees Fees are dependent on booth size, as listed on the application.
-Artists also pay 15% of their total, non-taxed sales to FUS.
-Your booth fee must accompany your application for it to be considered.
-Fees for accepted artists are non-refundable.
+Fees: There is a $20 application fee for all applicants.
+Other fees are dependent on booth size, as listed on the application.
+Artists also pay 15% of their total, non-taxed sales to FUS; this allows us to charge a lower-than-typical booth fee and minimizes your financial risk.
+Your booth fee must accompany your application to be considered.
+Booth fees for accepted artists are non-refundable.
 Artists who do not receive the space they requested but have accepted a different booth size will have their fee adjusted accordingly.

-Publicity We will have a large banner on the pedestrian bridge crossing Campus Drive, and will advertise in various print and electronic media, including Wisconsin Public Radio, The Captial Times, a First Class mailing to over 2,000 Madison residents, and more.
-We expect artists to also promote the event using the postcards we provide and their own social media.
+Publicity: We will have a large banner on the pedestrian bridge crossing Campus Drive and will advertise in various print and electronic media, including Wisconsin Public Radio, the Cap Times, Isthmus, a First Class mailing to 2,000 Madison residents, and more.
+We expect artists to promote the event using the postcards we provide and their own social media.
 We will promote the event on our website and social media as well.
-Electronic and print postcards will be sent to artists to distribute at their sales and through their mailing lists and social media.
+Electronic and print postcards will be available to artists to distribute at their sales and through their mailing lists and social media.

 Irene Clark/Felt Accompli (felted animals)

 Karen Faller/Wandering Waters Studio (encaustic and block print paintings)

 Sandy & Gordon James/Of Nature (jewelry)

 Paul Klein/New Hope in Wood (woodwork)